rysk-finance/rysk-subgraph-arbitrum/README.md

 WETH=0x3b3a1de07439eeb04492fa64a889ee25a130cdd3
 ```

-You can obtain the `GOLDSKY_TOKEN` from a team member.
+You can obtain the `GOLDSKY_TOKEN` and the `THE_GRAPH_TOKEN` from a team member.
 The remaining variables will be sufficient for deploying a local subgraph for Goerli.
 In the event that you need to deploy a main net subgraph, you will need to swap out the variables accordingly.

 ## Prerequisites